jsteinshouer/Architecting-ASP.NET-Core-Applications-3E/MyNotes.md

 ### Introducing the xUnit framework

 - You can install the `C# Dev Kit` extension for VS Code to use the GUI for testing
+    * You must build the test project for the tests to appear in the Test Explorer
 - Creating a xUnit project `MyProject.Tests`